codacy/docs/docs/organizations/default-git-provider-integration.md

-# Configuring default settings for Git provider integration
+# Configuring default Git provider integration settings

 You can configure the default settings that Codacy uses to integrate with your Git provider when you add a new repository to Codacy.
 This enables you to apply the same settings across your organization repositories.